Responsible Dog Owner Gets Attacked By A Woman Because His Dog Urinated On A Sidewalk Near Her House

 The woman explained she is a recent skin cancer survivor and that she was planning to pick up those pine needles from the street.
 Clearly, it is a health risk for her

 This scenario also touches upon social norms surrounding pet ownership and public conduct.
-A study published in the Journal of Applied Animal Welfare Science suggests that societal expectations often dictate how pet owners should manage their animals in public spaces.
 The woman's strong reaction may stem from her belief that the owner should adhere to these norms, which can create friction between pet owners and non-pet owners.
 By recognizing the underlying social expectations, both sides can engage in more constructive conversations about acceptable behavior in shared spaces.

 But OP is not clairvoyant, and she can use gloves or a shovel to pick up those needles.